-Internationalisation and intercultural learning Students will be able to • read, understand and critically assess international research literature • identify differences and commonalities in sport structures of different regions (Europe, Americas, Asia and Africa) • understand the effects of different social, economic and legal features sport systems on sport development in general and social challenges of sport in particular; • understand different sport cultures by exchanges of experiences in the international class • understand and appreciate diversity of people by their experiences in the international classes and selected topics of the sociology seminar; • understand the diversity of sport systems by covering a variety of examples of social, economic and legal structures of sport and its effects from different countries across the globe.
-Core Contents Key approaches of sociology to analyze sport structures and development including agency-structure interrelation, differentiation theory, social constructivism, critical (feminist) theory; organizational culture; Social inequality in sport, including in-/exclusion of minorities, social stratification in sport, gender based violence, racism, homo-/transnegativity, mediated sport; Key issues of national and international sports law, such as: doping, sports arbitration, sport sponsorship, competition rules applicable to sports, TV and broadcasting of sports events.
-Key approaches to sport business, such as management of non-profit organizations in sports, corporate social responsibility (CSR) in and through sport, funding sport programs (e.g. sponsorship, fundraising) Teaching and Learning Methods Seminar-based teaching including small lectures, group work, class presentation, reading sessions; Recommended Literature Will be communicated at the beginning of the term in each seminar Type of module (compulsory/elective) Compulsory Prerequisites Cf. Overview Prerequisites Intermediate Assessments Details will be given in the first sessions for each seminar.
-Assessment / extent / share of the module 33,33% term paper on Sociological Aspects (3.000 words); grade 33,33% written exam on Sport Business (1 hrs, open question format) 33,33% written exam on Legal Aspects (1 hrs, open question Mainte of modul format); Weight of module (100%) Module Commissioner Cf. Overview Module Commissioner
+Core Contents Internationalisation and intercultural learning Students will be able to read, understand and critically assess international research literature identify differences and commonalities in sport structures of different regions (Europe, Americas, Asia and Africa) understand the effects of different social, economic and legal features sport systems on sport development in general and social challenges of sport in particular; understand different sport cultures by exchanges of experiences in the international class understand and appreciate diversity of people by their experiences in the international classes and selected topics of the sociology seminar; understand the diversity of sport systems by covering a variety of examples of social, economic and legal structures of sport and its effects from different countries across the globe.
+Key approaches of sociology to analyze sport structures and development including agency-structure interrelation, differentiation theory, social constructivism, critical (feminist) theory; organizational culture; Social inequality in sport, including in-/exclusion of minorities, social stratification in sport, gender based violence, racism, homo-/transnegativity, mediated sport; Key issues of national and international sports law, such as: doping, sports arbitration, sports sponsorship, competition rules applicable to sports.
+The and competition rules applicable to sports, TV and broadcasting of sports events.
+Key approaches to sport business, such as management of non-profit organizations in sports, corporate social responsibility (CSR) in and through sport, funding sport programs (e.g. sponsorship, fundraising) Teaching and Learning Methods Seminar-based teaching including small lectures, group work, class presentation, reading sessions; Recommended Literature Will be communicated at the beginning of the term in each seminar Type of module (compulsory/elective) Compulsory Prerequisites Cf. Overview Prerequisites Intermediate As sessments Details will be given in the first sessions for each seminar.
+Assessment / extent / share of the module 60% written examon Sport Business (2 hrs, open question grade format) and Legal Aspects (2 hrs, open question format); 40% term paper on Sociological As pects (5.000 words); Weight of module (100%) Module Commissioner Cf. Overview Module Commissioner